 Arkansas

-Arkansas passed a law effective October 1, 2021, that exempts sales tax on gold and silver bullion products.
-The state also made gold and silver legal tender so that citizens could use bullion coins to pay for goods and services.
+SB 336, effective October 1, 2021, exempts gold and silver bullion from sales tax.
+The state also made gold and silver legal tender, allowing residents to use bullion coins to pay for goods and services.

 California